mahnazazimi/CancerOmicsMachineLearning/01-linear-regression/README.md

 This repository documents hands-on machine learning for cancer omics data, including TCGA gene expression datasets, using R.

-The project is developed progressively and focuses on applying statistical and machine learning approaches to biological and cancer-related datasets.
+The project is developed progressively and focuses on applying statistical and machine learning approaches to cancer-related datasets.

 ## Topics